serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

   }
 }
 ```
-Okay so there's a few things going on here to take note of.
-Let's move through each in detail.
+Okay, so there are a few things going on here:

 1. The object we're exporting is a Hapi plugin configuration, which we'll pass along as part of an array to our `server.register()` method on startup.
 2. Our path, `/graphql`, will be prefixed by our deployment stage on AWS, i.e., `/dev/graphql`.
 This can result in some complications with some plugins, so be aware that passing `/` here will cause issues with the graphiql IDE.
-3. In our context object, we're providing variables that will be available to all of our resolver functions.
-Typically this is where you would include info such as the current user derived from authorization tokens passed along in the headers of the incoming HTTP request.
-We'll also use this to pass along a new instance of our Flickr connector, which will perform fetch request level caching over the course of it's lifetime (the duration of the incoming GraphQL query).
-Along with that we'll pass Dataloader instances, which also perform caching.
+3. In our context object, we're providing variables that will be available to all of our resolver functions, such as our Flickr connector and our Dataloader instances for caching.
 4. Because we're running on Lambda, it's important to perform some [Query Complexity Analysis](https://www.howtographql.com/advanced/4-security/) to ensure incoming queries won't max out our execution times.
-To accomplish this we're going to use two libraries: [`graphql-depth-limit`](https://github.com/stems/graphql-depth-limit), which will prevent execution of deeply nested queries, and [`graphql-query-complexity`](https://github.com/ivome/graphql-query-complexity) which will use a budgeting strategy using complexity scores assigned to individual fields to prevent expensive queries from being executed.
+To accomplish this we're going to use two libraries: [`graphql-depth-limit`](https://github.com/stems/graphql-depth-limit) and [`graphql-query-complexity`](https://github.com/ivome/graphql-query-complexity).
 5. You'll notice that we have tracing enabled, which will append performance data to our responses.
 Check out [Apollo Tracing](https://github.com/apollographql/apollo-tracing) and [Apollo Engine](https://dev-blog.apollodata.com/apollo-engine-and-graphql-error-tracking-e7dd3ce8b99d) for more information on how you can use this to enable performance monitoring on your GraphQL endpoint.

 `graphiql.js`